Last Updated: June 5, 2026

 B - Because this project is scheduled from the Project Start Date, also a selection in Project Information, the finish date is calculated.
 This is formatted as a black vertical line in this view's timescale or taskbar area.

-C - The calendar selected for this project is the Standard calendar, and if you remember, 12/25/22 - 1/4/23 is defined as Nonworking.
+C - The Calendar selected for this project is the Standard Calendar, and if you remember, 12/25/22 - 1/4/23 is defined as Nonworking.
 In Microsoft Project, all tasks are initially scheduled against the project calendar, so in this instance, the first task does not start until 1/5/23.
 Take a moment to make sure you understand that scheduling functionality.

 Figure 4.21 Project Information.